Rokiis1/roadmap/test_managment/4_level/4_level_test_managment.md

 Testing effort = 400 person days
 ```

+Ratios vary by project type.
+Maintenance projects may need a 1:1 ratio, while greenfield projects may need 1:2 or higher.

 Another method is **extrapolation**, where early project data is used to estimate future effort.
 This is useful when the team already has some progress data from the current project.

 ```text